Bridging on Astria

 To bridge tokens to a rollup built on Astria, the rollup needs to add the ability to derive deposit transactions from the sequencer or DA network.
 In general, rollup deposits work as follows:

-on the L1, tokens are transferred to some escrow account/contract. the rollup consensus node, which derives the L2 transactions from L1 data, sees these deposits, and includes a corresponding “deposit” transaction in the next L2 block, which is a distinct transaction type. the L2 node executes these deposit transactions, minting synthetic funds on the L2 to the respective account.
+On the L1, tokens are transferred to some escrow account/contract. the rollup consensus node, which derives the L2 transactions from L1 data, sees these deposits, and includes a corresponding “deposit” transaction in the next L2 block, which is a distinct transaction type. the L2 node executes these deposit transactions, minting synthetic funds on the L2 to the respective account.
 A rollup on Astria would have to implement something like this to bridge from the sequencer/DA to it.

 Bridging back to the L1 requires proving rollup block state roots on the L1.
 This is the “optimistic” or “ZK” parts of the rollup.
 To implement bridging from a rollup on Astria back to the sequencer or DA network, we need to add functionality to verify rollup state rollups on them.
 On the sequencer, this would mean enshrining some sort of state root verification actor in the sequencer’s state machine, which could be instantiated by the rollup and used to bridge to the sequencer.
 Since we’re using Celestia as DA, which does not support any sort of programmability, the only way to bridge from the rollup to Celestia would be first through the sequencer, then back to Celestia through IBC.